gelder-ux/portfolio/content/posts/cbord-patient.md

 In addition to the patient, we needed to make sure the app served hospitals in a meaningful way.
 In the past, some customers had hired third-party developers to create front ends for the APIs we exposed from the backend systems.
 This had mixed results for patients in terms of ease-of-use and adoption and ultimately left many patients confused and frustrated by the technical jargon and obtuse wayfinding of these apps.
 Not to mention many of these apps were integrated with television systems which also exacerbated navigation frustration.

 ### Team
 At the start of the project, the team consisted of a Business Analyst and myself as the UX Designer.
 Our analyst was also a healthcare dietician and so we worked closely on the user experience.
+Eventually, as the project gained traction, our team expanded to include multiple developers, QA testers, and designers.

 ### Security
 It's important to note that from a patient confidentiality standpoint, the app does not store any personal information.
 It is part of a secured system within the hospital.